-One of the most controversial issues in recent Fayetteville history has ended with the resignation of the Advertising and Promotion Commission’s chairman.
+One of the most controversial issues in recent Fayetteville history has ended with the resignation of the Advertising and Promotion Commission’s chair.

-Pat Gazzola, a commission member since 2001, stepped down as chairman effective immediately, according to an announcement released this morning.
+Pat Gazzola, a commission member since 2001, stepped down as chair effective immediately, according to an announcement released this morning.

 To say that Gazzola’s comments at a recent A&P meeting in which he referred to a “not all that safe” Dickson Street area were not taken lightly would be a monumental understatement.
 Instead (and to their credit), the commission chose the words “came under fire” to describe Fayetteville’s reaction.